Skip to contents

 • a time-to-event outcome (incidence) using a Cox proportional hazards model when y_t is provided.

-For the time-to-event case, a Cox model is fitted and the hazard ratio (HR) for exposure is used as the effect measure.
+Time-to-event case: A Cox model is fitted and the hazard ratio (HR) for exposure is used as the effect measure.
 Wald 95% confidence intervals are taken from the Cox model, then transformed to AFE and PAF.
 Crude incidence rates (per 1,000 person-years) are also returned by exposure group (assumes time is in years).

 Usage